Repelstelertje/DN/README.md

 ## Running locally

-After updating the URLs if necessary, launch the built‑in PHP server as shown above.
+After updating the URLs if necessary, launch the built‑in PHP server with `router.php` to enable URL rewriting as shown above.
 The site should load locally with fully static assets and API calls hitting the configured endpoints.